AllAboutDocs/APIDocs/docs/guides/docs-update-via-lists/add-lists-through-relists-or-content-migration.md

 # Add Lists through Relists or Contents Migration

 This request adds lists to an existing customer Docs account via relists or contents migrations.
-The Add lists request object **must** contain the following:
+This endpoint credits lists to a customer's Docs account as part of:

+- A **relist/revert operation**, or
+- A **contents migration operation**

+Each request records:

+- The update source (manual or online)
+- The amount credited
+- A reference ID for reconciliation and reporting

+---

+**When to Use This Endpoint**

+Use this API when you need to:

+- Credit lists after an **order revert**
+- Migrate contents from another system into Docs
+- Adjust customer balances due to operational corrections
+- Track Docs updates for reconciliation and reporting

+---

+**Prerequisites**

+Ensure you have the following before making a request:

 **Query Parameters - Required\***